Presto

 Last Mile Mobility

-Standardizing Fragmentation
+Standardizing Behaviours

 The micro mobility landscape is fractured by competing operators, often forcing users to juggle multiple accounts.
 We prioritized a provider agnostic design, distilling the complexity of multiple APIs (Lime, Bird, etc.) into a single, consistent interface.